 Its rustic look is what greatly attracts its buyers.
 The one that sets wooden hot tubs apart from other hot tubs is basically its appearance – the beauty of natural wood.
 A wooden tub will age to a grayish tone over time, which is what owners like.

 And due to its uniqueness, manufacturers of many molded tubs made wooden cabinets or synthetics designed to look like wood to capture the wooden tub effect.back to menu ↑

 Unlike plastic spas, wooden hot tubs don’t crack, crumble, bubble, fade or stain.
 However, the type of wood used in making it is also very important.
 Redwood, cypress, and teak are all very durable kind of wood, while cedar may not hold up quite as well and oak still needs thorough maintenance.
 Thicker kind of wood is also better since it’s less likely to bend.

 A wooden hot tub is generally deeper than a molded above-ground spa.
 This greater depth means the tub is very heavy when it is full, so you may need to prepare a special spot with a reinforced concrete pad on which to install it.back to menu ↑

 Wooden hot tubs don’t offer the same variety of features as molded spas have.
 It only has simple wooden benches rather than uniquely designed seats and loungers, and it doesn’t have any built-in sound system or any LED lighting.

 However, wooden tubs are easy to customize than molded tubs because you can change the level or height of your benches.
 Most heaters are separated from the tub, so you can choose gas or wood for your insulation.

-With a variety of heating options, you can still have your own daily or weekly warm dip in your wooden hot tub during power loss.
+With a variety of heating options, you can still have your own daily or a weekly warm dip in your wooden hot tub during power loss.